10 great outdoor destinations – and their British twins

 9. Danish meadows in Yorkshire

-Wide Heideland and untouched starry sky give the hills of Yorkshire a touch of Danish charm.
+Vast heathland and pristine starry skies give the Yorkshire hills a touch of Danish charm.

-Janehyork // Shutterstock purple heather in full bloom on the North York Moars
+JaneHYork//ShutterstockPurple heather in bloom on the North York Moors

-Optionally you can climb the Yorkhire Three Peaks-Whernside, Ingleborough and Pen-Y-Gent-or drive with the steam train through the North York Moors.
+Optionally, climb the Yorkshire Three Peaks – Whernside, Ingleborough and Pen-y-Ghent – or take the steam train through the North York Moors.

-In addition to green valleys and brewing bogs, visitors find an impressive range of history from the Roman period to the 21st century, which is shown in abbey ruins, rugged castles and atmospheric cities and villages.
+In addition to verdant valleys and brooding moors, visitors will find an impressive range of history from Roman times to the 21st century, evident in abbey ruins, rugged castles and atmospheric towns and villages.

 Find holiday homes in Yorkshire

-Bordeaux is more wine than a walk, but the view of the vineyards is worth a stop even for hard -boiled hikers.
-Great Britain's response to France's Bordeaux lies in the heart of Kent.
-Here you will find picturesque rivers, historical houses and cathedrals and of course some of the best wines in Great Britain.
+Bordeaux may be more wine than walk, but the views of the vineyards are worth a stop for even the most hardened hiker.
+In the heart of Kent lies Britain's answer to France's Bordeaux.
+Here you'll find picturesque rivers, historic houses and cathedrals and of course some of Britain's best wine.

-It is said that the soil is similar to that of the champagne in France and is used for the production of a variety of grape varieties.
-In addition to the miracles of wine production, the "Garden of England" offers two areas of exceptional natural beauty and some of the oldest castles in the country as well as the opportunity to visit golden sandy beaches in nearby coastal cities.
+The soil here is said to be similar to that of Champagne in France and is used for the production of a variety of grape varieties.
+As well as the wonders of winemaking, the 'Garden of England' offers two areas of outstanding natural beauty and some of the country's oldest castles, as well as the opportunity to visit golden sandy beaches in nearby seaside towns.

 Find holiday homes in Kent

-Lonely Planet Great Britain is a comprehensive travel guide for the country, ideal for those who want to explore the most important sights and choose lesser roads.
+Lonely Planet Great Britain is a comprehensive travel guide to the country, ideal for those who want to both explore the top attractions and take the road less traveled.

 .